-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Å. All children have equal opportunities for social interaction and are taught to communicate effectively with each other, with adults within the school and with visitors.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All children have equal opportunities for social interaction and are taught to communicate effectively with each other, with adults within the school and with visitors.
 All have access to trips, after school clubs and social extra-curricular activities.
 Social skills groups target specific children who require support.
 Children can be supported one to one, in pairs or within small groups to develop and enhance their communication skills.
+Some children have individualised support to enable them to attend an after school club.
+Social stories and modelling help some children to develop social understanding.
+Picture communication systems such as 'PECS' are used to help some children to communicate.
+Some members of staff are able to communicate with children using Makaton.

-8. The physical environment (accessibility, safety and positive learning environment daily basis.
+8. The physical environment (accessibility, safety and positive learning environment

-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All areas of the school are accessible to all pupils and dedicated staff oversee safety in all areas on a
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All areas of the school are accessible to all • A number of staff have undertaken 'Team • Every attempt is made to enable children pupils and dedicated staff oversee safety in all areas on a daily basis.
+Teach' de-escalation and positive handling training in order to ensure staff with a disability to have full access to learning and other opportunities: • The school has a secure site and robust systems and pupil safety. reasonable adjustments are made in of site access /security.
+Adapted equipment is made available in terms of adult support, physical spaces

-- The school has a secure site and robust systems of site access /security. - All staff undertake regular First Aid training. - Staff in the Early Years are trained in Paediatric First Aid. - All children know that bullying is wrong and are confident that issues will be dealt with by staff.
+- All staff undertake regular First Aid training. - Staff in the Early Years are trained in Paediatric First Aid. - All children know that bullying is wrong and are confident that issues will be dealt with by staff.
 'Golden rules', agreed by the children, reinforce this and are displayed prominently both indoors and outdoors. - An annual 'Anti-bullying week' brings key issues into focus and gives an opportunity for children to explore them in a safe context. - Online safety information is displayed near every computer and is reinforced during ICT lessons. - The school environment is bright, attractive and learning-focused.
 Corridors and public spaces reflect the creativity and artistic talents of children of all academic abilities.